benswift/benswift.github.io/blurbs.md

 [Extempore](https://github.com/digego/extempore) programming environment.
 His work has been featured on the internet.

+## Explanation of livecoding (general audience)

+'Livecoding' is the act of programming (writing code) as a musical performance---in front of an audience.
+You can see the co e being written in front of your eyes, and this code is making _all_ the music that you can hear.

+It's kindof like conducting an orchestra; but instead of humans in tuxedoes, the 'musicians' are the little bits of code that you can see being written on-the-fly.
+They follow the instructions they're given, they play the notes they're told to, and they never hit bum notes!
+They're an army of musical robot ninjas summoned into existence in the improvisational performance of live coding.

+So swing by and try to figure out what's going on; try and understand which little bits of code are triggering which sounds and notice the way that the music changes as the code evolves.
+Or if it all seems too complicated then just sit back, watch the pretty colours and enjoy listening to the robot ninjas as they play diligently and tirelessly for your listening pleasure.

 ## Headshots & promo images

 {% include picture.html file="images/headshots/headshot-pink-shirt.jpg" alt="Ben headshot with a pink shirt and artwork in the background" credit="Joy Swift" %}